Oklahoma Boat Registration Cost, Renewal & Title Steps (2026)

 Do non-residents need to register in Oklahoma?

 Non-residents with valid home state registration may operate in Oklahoma for up to 60 days.
-After 60 days, Oklahoma title and registration are required.
+After that, confirm Oklahoma title, registration, and motor-registration requirements before continuing to operate.

 Are canoes and kayaks exempt from registration in Oklahoma?